liaoxiong3x/DeepCreamPy/README.md

 - TensorFlow 1.5
 - Pillow
 - tqdm
+- scipy
 - matplotlib (only for running test.py)

 Tested on Ubuntu 16.04.
-Cannot currently run on Windows since Tensorflow on Windows is for Python 3.
+Cannot run on Windows since Tensorflow on Windows is for Python 3.

 Pillow, tqdm, and matplotlib can all be installed using pip.